TheMTank/GridUniverse/docs/GridWorld.md

 This will return the new state of the agent in "observation", the "reward" received, if the environment has terminated ("done") and other "info".
-This is exactly the same way how OpenAI gym's environment interface is.
+This is exactly the same way that OpenAI gym's environment interface is.

+See below at "Agent state" for more details on how it is represented.

 ## Render